jmbhughes/barnsley/README.md

 to create an image.

 1. Clone this repo
-2. Using Rust, run `cargo run --release construct example_template.toml > test.json`
+2. Using Rust, run `barnsley construct example_template.toml > test.json`
 3. Look at your picture in the test.png file and the configuration in test.json

 ### From a config